benito-tondreaux/buda-exercise/README.md

 ----

-### Format of the file `red.txt`
+### `red.txt` File Format

-In the first line indicates the number of stations of the red.
+The first line indicates the number of stations of the network.
 For example:

     3
     A,none
     B,red
     C,green

-This Indicate that exist three stations on the metro red.
+That will indicate the existence of three stations on the metro network.
 Later, the next lines indicate the specifications of each station: `name station, color station`.
-If the station not have color the file will indicates that the color it's `none`.
+If the station does not have a color, the file will indicates that the color it's `none`.

-After that all stations, appears the connections between the stations.
+After declaring the stations, we continue to declaring the connections between the stations.
 For example:

     2
     A,B